beekmanlabs/tuxedo-menu/README.md

 The jQuery selector for choosing which element to treat as the menu.

-__activeClass__

-The CSS class to add to a menu item when it is selected.

-__addActiveClass__

-A boolean to decide if an "active" class should be added to a menu item when it is selected.

 __isFixed__

 A boolean to make the menu fixed or in the flow of the document.